4 Key Mobile App Trends for Small Businesses

 Mobile Apps Open New Opportunities for Small Businesses

-- Small businesses consider audience demographics when deciding which platforms their app should support.
+While a mobile app can help many small businesses connect with their customers, they should also consider audience demographics when deciding which platforms their app should support.

 These trends indicate that small businesses will use mobile apps to support a variety of business functions in the future.